spiral/docs/grpc/configuration.md

   listen: tcp://0.0.0.0:50051
   workers.command: "php app.php"

-  # read how to write proto files in next section
+  # read how to write proto files in the next section
   proto: "proto/service.proto"

   # tls configuration is optional